TheMarlboroMan/sprite_table/README.md

 ## Help

 Press f1 in the application main screen or run with -h.
+Or even read the help.txt file.

 ## Command line parameters